nitishvu/angular2-login-seed/README.md

 changes need made modify the database appropriately and update the User model `/models.js`

-## Build Philosophy
-Polymer web components can handle quite a bit of logic and have features such as `dom-repeat` to iterate and display a number of elements in a `for-each` fashion.
-In this project however, I am using Angular 2 for most of the logic and template iteration with [structural directives](https://angular.io/docs/ts/latest/guide/structural-directives.html), while Polymer is utilized to replace some standard DOM elements so I (and you) don't have to write custom styles accross the board to meet material design standards.
-So in short, Angular 2 is being leveraged to display components, data, and templates, and each component template is comprised of a number of standard DOM elements and Polymer web components for display.

-Essentially the only time polymer is used as a main display for elements and data to be inserted into is the main custom polymer component `<page-shell>` which is used to house the main view of the app.
-This element can be found in `/client/assets/custom_components/page-shell/page-shell.html`.
-It is used in the `home-root` template, found in `client/home-root/home-root.component.html`.
-Everything in the `home-root` component gets injected into `<page-shell>`'s content insertion points.
-The `<page-shell>` polymer component consists of a `<paper-drawer-panel>` which houses a `<paper-header-panel>` (as the side-menu) and a `<paper-scroll-header-panel>` whose inner `<div class="content"></div>` is where our main content insertion point lies.
-Angular 2 `<router-outlet>` views are injected here.

 ## Angular Component Tree
 ![app-component-tree](./app-component-tree.png)

 ## Directory Structure
-The goal is here is to keep as flat of a directory structure as possible for all of the Angular components.
+The goal is to keep as flat of a directory structure as possible for all of the Angular components.
 Reasons for this, as well as grouping files by bounded context can be found [here](https://github.com/mgechev/angular2-style-guide#directory-structure).

 ```
 .
-├─.bowerrc
 ├─.gitignore
 ├─app-component-tree.png
 ├─app.js
 ├─bin
 │   ├─www
-├─bower.json
 ├─client
 │   ├─app
 │   │   ├─app.component.css